flipperdevices/flipperzero-firmware/Misc/ledpulser/README.md

  ```
 The application will be compiled and copied onto your device.

+## Credits
+- Updates for FW 0.79 by Roguemaster

 ## Licensing
 This code is open-source and may be used for whatever you want to do with it.